inivekin/abosa/abosa.typ

 divide of many unheld clasp,
 that reach for what is fathomless,
 I've tied the arms in widened gasp.
-I've pulled the threads and loops are shown - minimum feedback vertex set - those states to which I am most prone, sensitive to cyclic mindset.
+By pulling threads, my loops are shown - minimum feedback vertex set - those states to which I am most prone, sensitive to cyclic mindset.